MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 ## Permissions to view and edit capacity allocation

-To view and edit capacity a user needs a security role with privileges over the Flow Capacity Assignment entity:
+To view and edit capacity allocation, a user needs a security role with privileges over the Flow Capacity Assignment entity:

 ![Flow Capacity Assignment](media/capacity-utilization/flow-capacity-assignment.png)